vsemionov/xlab/README.md

 SentencePiece is mostly reversible, but loses information by replacing spaces with the meta symbol "▁" (U+2581).
 To ensure perfect reversibility, we replace this symbol with a rare sequence, and unambiguously escape occurrences of the replacement.
-The vocabulary size is 32K tokens.
+The vocabulary size is 32K tokens, as a reasonable tradeoff between context compression and head size.

 ## Dataset